lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 ## Advanced CSS Style

-Beyond the colors, you can add custom CSS styles that will override the web portal style to your heart's content.
+Beyond the colors, you can add custom CSS styles that will override the Web Portal style to your heart's content.

 1. Select Admin -> Setup
 2. Edit `custom_style.scss`.

-It's also worth noting that the AresMUSH web portal uses the [Bootstrap](http://getbootstrap.com/) website layout system, so all standard Boostrap styles are available.
+It's also worth noting that the AresMUSH Web Portal uses the [Bootstrap](http://getbootstrap.com/) website layout system, so all standard Boostrap styles are available.
 It also includes [FontAwesome](http://fontawesome.io/icons/) icons and [JQuery UI](https://jqueryui.com/) styles.

 ## Advanced Options

-The web portal has a number of configuration options.
+The Web Portal has a number of configuration options.
 To set them:

 1. Select Admin -> Setup
 2. Edit `website.yml`.

 ### allow_web_registration

-By default, players can create characters from the web portal.
+By default, players can create characters from the Web Portal.
 If you wish to lock this down, you can set `allow_web_registration` to `false`.
 If you allow web registration, be sure to configure Recapta to prevent bots, as explained below.

 ### portal_requires_registration

-Set this to `true` if you want to require people to log in before they can access the web portal at all.
-Often coupled with `allow_web_registration` to require people to create a character from the game itself instead of registering on the web portal.
+Set this to `true` if you want to require people to log in before they can access the Web Portal at all.
+Often coupled with `allow_web_registration` to require people to create a character from the game itself instead of registering on the Web Portal.

 ### allow_html_in_markdown

-Many of the web portal pages allow players to enter [Markdown](https://daringfireball.net/projects/markdown/syntax).
+Many of the Web Portal pages allow players to enter [Markdown](https://daringfireball.net/projects/markdown/syntax).
 By default, Ares allows HTML in its Markdown text.
 This gives players a great deal of flexibility for embedding images, youtube videos, or custom styles.
 However, it *could* be used to run malicious or annoying javascript code.
 If you run into trouble, you can tell Ares to run Markdown in safe mode by disabling HTML.

 ### max_upload_size_kb